 The microbiome formulation protects the skin’s microflora, keeps the good bacteria intact and the bad bacteria away from your skin.

 Whitening masks aim at improving the complexion of the skin.
-Combined with a unique blend of botanicals, it inhibits enzymes to prevent production of dark pigments and pro-inflammatory factors that leads to skin darkening.
+Combined with a unique blend of botanicals, it inhibits enzymes to prevent the production of dark pigments and pro-inflammatory factors that lead to skin darkening.

-Concurrently, it hydrates the skin and promote skin renewal for a fairer complexion.
-Try out Whitening and hydrating mask from Recherche.
+Concurrently, it hydrates the skin and promotes skin renewal for a fairer complexion.
+Order now the Whitening and hydrating mask from Recherche.

 How To Choose A Hydrating Mask For Your Skin Type